HPC-TUE/supercomputing.tue.nl/docs/blog/posts/events/2025/autumn_hpc_school.md

 ## Practical Information

-- No prior knowledge required. _We highly **recommend** to follow the Primer sessions if you're new user to HPC!_
+- No prior knowledge required. _We highly **recommend** to follow the Primer sessions if you're new to HPC!_
 - Ensure to bring your laptop
 - Lunch is included for all sessions
 - The event is **_in-person_** on the TU/e Campus.
 No (live) streams will be available